↑

 A Few Final Tips for Your Backpacking Meals

 Test out your recipes at home.
 Try your recipe first at home.
-The last thing you need on the trail is to realize that your Big Billy Bob’s Burritos are inedible because you used the XL seasoning pack that was for 10 pounds of meat.
+The last thing you need on the trail is to realize that your Big Billy Bob’s Burritos are inedible because you used the XL seasoning pack that was made for 10 pounds of meat.

 Make a meal plan.
 Decide before you go what and how much of it you’re going to eat for each meal while you’re on the trail.